vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 | 1   | vCenter Server 7 ([tiny][204]) | 2   | 12  | 579 |
 | 1   | NSX ALB Controller (tiny) | 4   | 12  | 128 |

-As an example for an edge site with 3 hosts and vSAN, the minimal footprint would be:
+For example, the following minimum footprint is required for an edge site with three hosts and vSAN:

 - 28 vCPU
 - 66 GB of memory